 KAGZRM warns of increasing noise pollution and demands the opening of the planning approval decision

-The Rhine-Main Municipal Working Group (KAGZRM) warning of increasing noise pollution in the region .
+The Rhine-Main Municipal Working Group (KAGZRM) is once again warning of increasing noise pollution in the region .
 The warning stems from a planned adjustment to the operating concept at Frankfurt Airport , which, according to member municipalities, amounts to circumventing the existing planning approval .

 Criticism of exceptions and lack of transparency